deislabs/wagi/README.md

     * Some CGI env vars are rewritten to remove local FS information
 - WAGIs have a few extra CGI environment variables, prefixed with `X_`.
 - A `location` header from a WAGI must return a full URL, not a path.
 (CGI supports both)
-    * This will set the status code to 307 Temporary Redirect
+    * This will set the status code to `302 Found` (per 6.2.4 of the CGI specification)
     * If `status` is returned AFTER `location`, it will override the status code
+- WAGI does NOT support NPH (Non-Parsed Header) mode

 It should be noted that while the daemon (the WAGI server) runs constantly, both the `modules.toml` and the `.wasm` file are loaded for each request, much as they were for CGI.
 In the future, the WAGI server may cache the WASM modules to speed loading.